silexphp/Pimple/README.md

 Pimple is a small Dependency Injection Container for PHP 5.3 that consists of just one file and one class (about 80 lines of code).

-`Download it`_, require it in your code, and you're good to go:
+[Download it](https://github.com/fabpot/Pimple), require it in your code, and you're good to go:

 ```php
 require_once '/path/to/Pimple.php';